 Build a Greenhouse for Winter

 For something larger and possibly more permanent, build an inexpensive greenhouse.
 The simplest structure is typically referred to as a hoop house.
 Build a simple but sturdy wood base with square corners.
 Then affix hoops of metal or sturdy plastic piping.
 Cover the frame with heavy greenhouse plastic available at most gardening stores.
-Avoid thinner plastic.
-It might tear in the wind, and will almost certainly need to be replaced every year.
+Avoid thinner plastic, which might tear in the wind, and will almost certainly need to be replaced every year.
 Mother Earth News magazine has detailed instructions on building a hoop house.

 A Few More Tips